 The final stage for setting up the UWP target for Xbox One requires you to add the Xbox One as a device to your Target Manager.
 In the Target Manager Window you can see that there is a section marked Devices with a small "pencil" icon beside it:

-You have now set up a Windows 10 UWP Mobile device and can go ahead and select it (as using either the VM or YYC compiler options) and then click the "Play" button at the top of the IDE.
-This will compile the game and run it on the device.
-Note that you may get a Firewall warning the first time you run the target as GameMaker Studio 2 uses a micro web server (see here for more information) to serve the game to the browser and this will require access to your network.
+You should have now set up a Windows 10 UWP Xbox device and can go ahead and select it (as using either the VM or YYC compiler options) from the Target Manager.
+Clicking the "Play" button at the top of the IDE will compile the game and run it on the device.

 When you have tested your project and are ready to upload it to the Windows Store, you need to create a final executable package, which is explained in the following article: